 Indeed, while qualitative methods still predominate as the preferred path to undermining hegemonic structures, these too have been scrutinized and found to be not so free from hierarchical relationships and objectification of the research subject.
 On the whole, rejections of quantitative methods as anti-feminist no longer prevail.
 In this paper we argue that a feminist history is only complete with elements of both.
 For us, qualitative data’s micro approach can and should work in tandem with quantitative data’s macro approach to record the complexities of the social reality of inequality.
 Our research, compiled with Linda Ruth Williams for the publicly-funded “Calling the Shots Women and Contemporary Film Culture in the UK 2000-2015” - precisely the type of large-scale comparative data to which Ann Oakley refers - is based in a Humanities faculty.
 The earliest agenda of our project was to find the women working in the British film industry now so that they are not lost to future histories.
 The data provides us with an initial mapping of the contemporary history of women in British filmmaking: to count the numbers, the Calling the Shots’s team has had to find the names, and those names will be inserted into history now.
 Inasmuch as the quantitative data confirms the gender inequality of the industry it also can help us tell the history of what women do do in British filmmaking.
 But as noted above, it also recognizes those women who are absent, and consequently it helps us to recognize the incompleteness of the story we will tell.

-Following feminist scholars in sociology who have argued that “it’s not what you do but the way you do it that matters”, this paper describes how our team developed a feminist methodology for counting the numbers of women in the contemporary history of the UK film industry, and the public presentation and reception of our findings.
+Following feminist scholars in sociology who have argued that “it’s not what you do but the way you do it that matters,” this paper describes how our team developed a feminist methodology for counting the numbers of women in the contemporary history of the UK film industry, and the public presentation and reception of our findings.
 Recognizing that the collection and dispersion of data are social and political processes, we consider the challenges and benefits of working with a feminist consciousness.
 First, we explain our guiding principles for feminist quantitative research and our constant negotiation of the limitations and blocks we came up against.
 We discuss how Calling the Shots’s navigation of these was informed by — and contributes to — feminist methodological approaches.

 However, like Walby and Armstrong, our consciousness of responsibility does not end once the data has been collected.
 In the second half of the paper we turn to concerns arising from putting reports and graphs into the public sphere, where they can be misappropriated or even purposefully misread.
 We consider how data, when released to the public, can play a role in creating a sense of women’s absence and argue that women’s stories must be included in the public dissemination of data whenever possible in order to counteract potential defensive readings of that absence.